gutenbergtools/gutenbergsite/site/policy/collection_development.md

 as transcriber's notes, indices, improvements or supplements to artwork, or new cover art, are granted permanently to the public domain.

-Some types of items which are ineligibile include:
+Some types of items which are ineligible include:
 - Scans of books or other sources that have not been converted to machine-readable text and undergone proofreading and formatting to the requirements of the upload portal.
 - Original contemporary items, even if they are granted to the public domain by the author.